- Plug the pink microphone jack (indicated by a microphone icon) into the “mic in” port.

 I installed the USB-SA and ARRAY-2S and my speech recognition accuracy went down.
 What do I do?

 You need to rerun your speech training since you changed microphones.
-If using Dragon you need to add a new dictation source to your profile.
+If using Dragon, you need to add a new dictation source to your profile (refer to your software for help).

-Where do I plug the ARRAY-2S SuperBeam microphone into?
+Where do I plug the ARRAY-2S microphone into?

-The ARRAY-2S Microphone plugs into the microphone input of the USB-SA adapter, or the microphone input of your computer if no adapter is available.
+The ARRAY-2S Microphone plugs into the microphone input of the USB-SA adapter, or the microphone input (pink) of your computer if no adapter is available.
+If your computer has a single shared audio port you will need an adapter such as the TRRS Microphone Adapter, C-100 analog adapter, USB-SA, USB-MA or USB-UNIV digital adapter.

 Can I use a headset with the adapter instead of the Array-2S?

-Yes, the USB-SA adapter microphone input supports Andrea EDU, NC and ANC headsets.
+Yes, the USB-SA adapter microphone input supports Andrea EDU, and NC headsets.

 Can the mic be placed anywhere else besides the monitor?